-You are eligible to participate in this Plan if your employer is required to make contributions on your behalf to the Midwest Operating Engineers Pension Trust Fund.
+You are eligible to participate in this Plan if your employer is required to make contributions on your behalf to the Midwest Operating Engineers Pension Trust Fund, which holds the assets of the Plan.

 Once you are eligible to participate, you can receive credit for Vesting Service Years, which are used to determine your right to a pension.